Foreign Domicile: Tax Policy

 (4) Identify subclasses of foreign domiciliaries with close UK links so as to tax them more heavily than foreign domiciliaries with less close UK links.

 One can of course achieve the same end result by more than one technique.
-There is a lot to be said for approach (4) both on economic and fairness grounds.
+The 2017 deemed domicile changes adopt approaches (3) and (4).

 Non-dom tax reform history